The American Migraine Foundation estimates that more than 36 million Americans get them, women 3 times more often than men.

-The exact causes of migraines are unknown, although they are related to changes in the brain as well as to genetic causes.
-People with migraines may inherit the tendency to be affected by certain migraine triggers, such as fatigue, bright lights, weather changes, and others.
+Migraine headaches are a symptom of an overall condition known as migraine.
+Doctors don’t know the exact causes of the headaches, although they seem to be related to changes in the brain as well as to genes that run in families.
+People can even inherit the triggers that give them migraine headaches, such as fatigue, bright lights, weather changes, and others.

 What Triggers a Migraine?